jdidion/atropos/doc/guide.rst

 Dealing with ``N`` bases
 ========================

-Cutadapt supports the following options to deal with ``N`` bases in your reads:
+Atropos supports the following options to deal with ``N`` bases in your reads:

 ``--max-n COUNT``
     Discard reads containing more than *COUNT* ``N`` bases.
 A fractional *COUNT*